Pines Resource Recovery Park

 Standard opening hours:

-Hours can vary at long weekends and at Christmas/New Year/Easter/Anzac Day periods.
-For holiday hours please check our Public Holidays page.
-Please note that the Pines Resource Recovery Park may be closed from time to time without prior notice during high wind events.
+The Pines Resource Recovery Park is closed on Good Friday, Christmas Day and New Year’s Day, and reduced hours on ANZAC Day (1–4.30pm).
+Please note that the Recovery Park may be closed from time to time without prior notice during high wind events.

 We are only able to accept payment by Eftpos and cash.
 Credit cards and cheques cannot be accepted for payment at the Pines Resource Recovery Park.

 |Plasterboard (clean off-cuts only)||$107 per tonne|

 |Cleanfill||$52 per tonne|

 |Please take the below items to the kiosk|

 |All other E-Waste (computers, printers, phones, cameras, stereos, cables)||No charge (household volumes only)|

 |Tyres||$3 per car/motorbike tyre ($6.00 if rim is still attached)|

 |$51 per tractor tyre|